mollerhoj/Data-Mining-a-questionnaire/README.md

 The attribute "therbforttglag" simply didn't make any sense, thus is was also removed.

 The random integers were not removed.
-Even though their values might seem useless, they says something about the psychology of the programmers.
+Even though their values might seem useless, they say something about the psychology of the programmers.

 ### Data Cleaning: